rpsjr/maintainer-tools/Migration-to-version-9.md

-Update yourself with the latest OCA Conventions: https://github.com/OCA/maintainer-tools/blob/master/CONTRIBUTING.md
+Update yourself with the latest OCA Conventions:

+https://github.com/OCA/maintainer-tools/blob/master/CONTRIBUTING.md

 # Todo
 * Update README.rst from http://github.com/oca/maintainer-tools
 * Add tests to increase code coverage
+* Update code to remove use of deprecated methods
+* Update code to take advantage of new features

 # Howto